microsoft/FluidFramework/wasm/README.md

 ## Prerequisites

-For quick setup, run `./node init.js`
+For quick setup on windows, run `./init.ps1`

-For manual setup, install the following:
+For setup on linux or codespaces, install the following:

 1. rust, rustup, and cargo - https://www.rust-lang.org/tools/install
 1. wasm-pack - https://rustwasm.github.io/wasm-pack/installer/